Exiting the EU: An update for lawyers

 We understand that uncertainty can be damaging for all businesses, particularly political or economic uncertainty.
 We can provide support to law firms planning for their future.

-For specific advice on current regulatory requirements we have a professional ethics helpline available on 0370 606 2577.
+For specific advice on current regulatory requirements we have a professional ethics helpline.
 They are also able to provide advice about our Overseas Rules 2013 to law firms considering international expansion.

 For smaller firms we have a dedicated small firms team that can help with regulatory issues and compliance.